Distinguished Eagle Scout Award: History

 The DESA was first introduced in 1969 and is awarded by the National Eagle Scout Association.
 Prior to the establishment of the Distinguished Eagle Scout Award, a "gold Eagle Scout badge" was awarded to Daniel Carter Beard at the Second National Training Conference of Scout Executives held in 1922 in Blue Ridge, North Carolina.
 This was the only time this gold badge was awarded.

 The DESA does not have a clear order of issue like the numbers assigned to each NOESA recipient, though the majority have a date of rank as a Distinguished Eagle recorded.
 On January 16, 1969, the first ten DESAs were approved.
 Alphabetically, Alden G. Barber is the first DESA recipient.
 Based upon the date of the original Eagle Scout rank, Zenon C.R.
 Hansen, who earned Eagle Scout in 1921, is the first.

 Beginning in 2022, the selection process became annual, and recipients are grouped in a "Class of (year)" announced in December.

 Of the Eagle Scouts who received the Medal of Honor for valor in combat, five were eligible for the DESA (four received the MOH posthumously and are therefore not eligible).
 Of those five, three have been awarded the DESA: Mitchell Paige, Leo K. Thorsness, and Thomas R. Norris.
 The other two died in 2007 without a DESA nomination being processed.

 Of the 24 men who traveled to the Moon, three were Eagle Scouts: Neil Armstrong, Jim Lovell, and Charles Duke.
 All three were awarded the DESA.
 Armstrong and Lovell are also among the recipients of the Congressional Space Medal of Honor and both also received the Silver Buffalo Award.

-While all recipients are well-known in their field, among the many other widely well-known recipients are President Gerald Ford, NBA player and Senator William W. Bradley, adventurer Steve Fossett, J. W. Marriott Jr., Steven Spielberg, and Sam Walton.
+Among the many other widely well-known DESA recipients are President Gerald Ford, NBA player and Senator William W. Bradley, adventurer Steve Fossett, J. W. Marriott Jr., Steven Spielberg, and Sam Walton.